agsb/u2forth.asm/Steps2goto.md

-#
-# Some thoughts and notes for u2forth.asm in a atmega8
-# needs revisions, is a work in progress, all can changes
-# use as you please and at own risk, with no warranty any.
+**Some thoughts and notes for u2forth.asm in a atmega8, a list in no particular order, needs revisions, still a work in progress, things can change, use as you please and at own risk, with no warranty any.**
-# no particular order,

 0. "The most popular architectures used to implement Forth have had byte-addressed memory, 16-bit operations, and two's-complement number representation." https://www.taygeta.com/forth/dpanse.htm as ANSI X3.215-1994